 Burn The Ships and Hail Mary’s…

 The first blog entry I came across was from Ed Dale.
-Now if you have spent any time at all searching the internet for ways to make money on line, you will have undoubtedly come across the name of Ed Dale.
-Ed is the creator of the Challenge, a free 14-week course in Beginning Internet Marketing, which claims more than 150,000 students since 2005.
+Now if you have spent any time at all searching the internet for ways to make money online, you will have undoubtedly come across the name of Ed Dale.
+Ed was the creator of the Challenge, a free 14-week course in Beginning Internet Marketing, which claimed more than 150,000 students since 2005.